 “Want a sandwich, Phil?”
 I asked, since he had already seated himself at the kitchen table.

 “Okay, I’ll have Balogna.
 But don’t forget the Mustard.”

-Suddenly, two more knocks at the door.
+We shot the breeze while eating and downing some lousy instant coffee.
+Suddenly, two knocks at the door, probably the ones Phil hadn’t needed to waste.
 We looked at each other, eyebrows raised, knowing who it would be.
 Then, a muffled shout from the hallway.